-Coconut oil in the skincare community is considered to be something of a miracle beauty product and several studies have shown that coconut oil is beneficial for skin’s health.
+Coconut oil in the skincare community is considered to be something of a miracle beauty product and several studies have shown that coconut oil is beneficial for skin health.

 This is one of the few products that you don’t really hear a bad word about and it is often used as the main ingredient in many DIY beauty products.

-Coconut oil is a great moisturizer for the body, but here are
+Coconut oil is a great moisturizer for the body, but not for your face.

 Coconut oil is listed as a comedogenic product with a rating of 4.